Couples Therapy Exercises: DIY Relationship Guide for Couples

 Creating Shared Meaning

 Take time to discuss big-picture topics like life dreams, shared goals, and values.
-Dr. Gottman calls this "creating shared meaning," and it’s a hallmark of deeply connected couples.
+Mutual respect is essential in these conversations, as it fosters teamwork, understanding, and a stronger partnership.
+Dr. Gottman calls this “creating shared meaning,” and it’s a hallmark of deeply connected couples.

 While these exercises can strengthen healthy relationships, there are times when professional help is necessary: